 Shock is defined as a condition in which peripheral tissues and end organs do not receive adequate oxygen and nutrients.
 While it is sometimes used interchangeably with severe hypotension, shock does not only occur in the setting of severely low blood pressure.
 Importantly, the body will attempt to compensate for shock through various mechanisms, most commonly through increased heart rate.
 The heart rate will increase in an attempt to increase cardiac output (stroke volume x heart rate).
-Blood flow will be shunted from less vital organs such as the skin, to more vital organs such as the kidneys and brain.
-In these cases, the child may be experiencing shock, but have high, normal, or low-normal blood pressure.
+Blood flow will be shunted from less vital organs such as the skin, to more vital organs, such as the kidneys and the brain.
+In these cases, the child or the infant may be experiencing shock, but have high, normal, or low-normal blood pressure.
 This is called compensatory shock and may only persist for minutes to hours before progressing to frank uncompensated shock unless treatment is initiated.
 Without treatment, these compensatory systems can become overwhelmed and result in the child progressing quickly to critical hypotension and cardiac arrest.
-Therefore, the simple assessment of blood pressure is not a sufficient way to evaluate potential shock in pediatric patients.
+Therefore, the simple assessment of blood pressure is not a sufficient way to evaluate potential shock in pediatrics.

 |HYPOVOLEMIC||Low blood volume, often due to hemorrhage or fluid shifting out of vasculature|

 |DISTRIBUTIVE||Blood vessel dilation (e.g. septic shock)|